-Cash and cash equivalents consist of readily available cash in checking accounts and money market funds.
+Cash and cash equivalents consist of readily available cash in checking accounts, money market funds, and commercial paper.
 The Company considers all highly liquid investments with an original maturity of three months or less from the date of purchase to be cash equivalents.